Hetero-EUCLID: Interpretable model discovery for heterogeneous hyperelastic materials using stress-unsupervised learning: Hetero-EUCLID: Methodology

 Our approach is based on the stress-unsupervised EUCLID framework, where the learning of material models is performed without relying on experimentally inaccessible stress tensors.
 To achieve this, we incorporate additional physics-based constraints in the form of conservation of linear momentum.
-Assuming negligible body forces, the weak form of the linear momentum balance equation under quasi-static loading conditions is applied to the three-dimensional reference domain \( \mathit{\Omega} \) as follows \KLC{ where \( \hat{\boldsymbol{t}} \) represents the traction acting on \( \partial \Omega \).} Using \autoref{eq5}, the first Piola–Kirchhoff stress tensor in indicial notation can be written as
+Assuming negligible body forces, the weak form of the linear momentum balance equation under quasi-static loading conditions is applied to the three-dimensional reference domain \( \mathit{\Omega} \) as follows

+where \( \hat{\boldsymbol{t}} \) represents the traction acting on \( \partial \Omega \).
+Using \autoref{eq5}, the first Piola–Kirchhoff stress tensor in indicial notation can be written as

 To compute the partial derivatives of the various features in the material library, \( \partial \boldsymbol{Q}^{T} / \partial F_{i\mathrm{J}} \), we use the automatic differentiation \citep{baydin2018automatic} feature in the torch library of Python.
 An advantage of using the weak form of the linear momentum balance is that it inherently reduces the sensitivity issues associated with the second-order spatial derivatives present in the strong form \citep{flaschel2021unsupervised}.